This is simpler than using

 file descriptor transport superclass,

-and not just x::fd
+and not just x::fd.
+This includes

 The iterators also hold their own reference to the file descriptor